International Students

 FINANCIAL AID & MERIT SCHOLARSHIPS

 Prospective international students who wish to apply for financial aid should indicate that on their application (the application specifically asks if you will be applying for financial aid).
-Eligibility is determined from the financial data you provide on the CSS PROFILE.
+Eligibility is determined from the financial data you provide through your submitted financial aid materials.

 Merit-based scholarships are selected by the strength of the student's academic work, including school performance, course rigor, standardized test scores, essay quality, and teacher recommendations.
 There is no separate application for merit-based scholarship consideration.